semillanojocelyn31/My-Simulation.html/README.md

         else if (t.includes("who") || t.includes("about")) {
             r = "Celyn is a 2nd Year BSIT Student passionate about digital experiences and IT! 👩‍💻";
         }
+        // Fallback for general inquiries
         else {
             const genericRespones = [
                 "That's an interesting question! ✨ Feel free to explore the different sections of the portfolio to learn more about Celyn.", "I'm not quite sure about that, but I can tell you about Celyn's projects or resume! 🪄", "Celyn is always working on something magical!
-Check out the 'My Projects' section for her latest work. 🛠️", "I'm a simple bot here to help you navigate.
+Check out the 'My Projects' section for her latest work. 🛠️", "I'm a simple AI here to help you navigate.
 Is there a specific section you'd like to see? ✨" ];
             r = genericRespones[Math.floor(Math.random() * genericRespones.length)];
         }